yombo/module-nest/readme.md

 License
 =======

 Feel free to use or copy under the MIT license.
-See the `MIT License <hhttps://opensource.org/licenses/MIT>`_ for more details.
+See the [MIT License](hhttps://opensource.org/licenses/MIT) for more details.

-The **`Yombo <https://yombo.net/>`_** team and other contributors hopes that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The [Yombo](https://yombo.net/) team and other contributors hopes that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See details below.